dragonman225/prosemirror-equation/README.md

 In addition to user-facing features, we also offer the following developer-friendly benefits:

-- Unstyled, fully customizable UI.
+- Unstyled, framework-agnostic, fully customizable UI.
 - Dynamic loading of KaTeX only when an equation node is present—saving [about 250 KB](https://bundlephobia.com/package/katex@0.16.25) from your main JavaScript bundle.

 ## Usage